Administrative Data for the Public Good

 How does eviction impact family poverty?
 What early childhood experiences could affect a young person’s likelihood that they won’t be employed or in school as young adults?
 How does lowering the cost of college in one state affect outcomes for low-income families?

-These are just some of the questions researchers are exploring in six projects using existing government data to innovate around how this data can be used to build evidence to inform policymaking.
+These are just some of the questions researchers are exploring in six projects using existing government data to explore how this data can be used to inform policymaking.
 This project started with a request for proposals issued in 2016 by Chapin Hall in partnership with the U.S. Census Bureau.
 The RFP sought proposals that demonstrated ways to use federal and state data curated by Census Bureau to increase our understanding about how public policies and programs can support better outcomes for families.

 Chapin Hall received 45 project proposals from all levels of government, universities, research firms and other nonprofits.
 In these proposals, which came from 22 states, researchers identified one or more sources of local administrative data that were suitable to combine with federal data.